 24 Hours in Aspen

-If you only had 24-48 hours to spend in Aspen, below is a list of our "must do" activities.
-We hope you have much more time to spend here and can spread these wonderful experiences out over the course of your vacation.
+We hope you have much more time to spend here and can spread these exciting experiences out over the course of your vacation.

-You have earned the right to relax after such an action packed day.
+6 pm: You have earned the right to relax after such an action-packed day.
 Walk around downtown Aspen's walking malls and enjoy an ice cream cone at Paradise Bakery while you take in the surroundings.
 Don't miss the Dancing Fountain on the corner of Mill & Hyman Streets as children and adults delight in the dancing waters.